LamaBleu/moRFeus_GUI/README.md

 Product informations : https://store.outernet.is/products/morfeus-1
 This tool was written using only 'yad' and bash to make my moRFeus user life easier.

-Code is very crude, with no error checking.
-Feel free to use it, improve it.
-Reporting bug, issue, or just experience, you are welcome : github, @fonera_cork (twitter), lama.bleu (gmail)

 UPDATE 11-jun-2018 :
 network support for moRFeus here : https://github.com/LamaBleu/moRFeus_listener
 moRFeus_GUI will probably soon migrate under moRFeus_listener environment.

-UPDATE 17-jun-2018 :
+UPDATE 30-jun-2018 :
+moRFeus_GUI is now updated for both RPi and Linux-computer.
-Added to moRFeus_GUI feature to "get signal level from GQRX" with CSV export file and plots,but for RPi only, when running step generator.
+New feature to "get signal level from GQRX" with CSV export file and plots, when running step generator.
 Why ? more here : https://www.rtl-sdr.com/using-an-rtl-sdr-and-morfeus-as-a-tracking-generator-to-measure-filters-and-antenna-vswr/

+Code is very crude, with no error checking.
+Feel free to use it, improve it.
+Reporting bug, issue, or just experience, you are welcome : github, @fonera_cork (twitter), lama.bleu (gmail)